Official Author Site

 How many books have you published?

-Sixteen, not counting the nonfiction anthologies I complied as a freelance editor, plus three omnibus editions.
-Twelve were originally published in hardcover by Atheneum between 1970 and 1981 -- six YA science fiction novels, a YA nonfiction book that I have recently updated and reissued as an adult book, two science fiction anthologies that I edited, two co-authored nonfiction books for teens, and one picture book.
+Seventeen, not counting the nonfiction anthologies I complied as a freelance editor, plus three omnibus editions.
+Twelve were originally published in hardcover by Atheneum between 1970 and 1981 -- six YA science fiction novels; a YA nonfiction book, The Planet-Girded Suns, that I have recently updated and reissued as an adult book; two YA science fiction anthologies that I edited; two co-authored nonfiction books for teens, now outdated; and one picture book.
 The novels have all been reissued in both hardcover and paperback updated editions by different publishers in the 21st century.
+In addition I have written four adult novels and a collection of essays, Reflections on the Future.

-Three of them -- my trilogy This Star Shall Abide (1972), Beyond the
+Three of the YA novels -- my trilogy This Star Shall Abide (1972), Beyond the

 Tomorrow Mountains (1973), and The Doors of the Universe (1981) -- were republished in an omnibus edition as adult SF by Meisha Merlin under the title Children of the Star.
 Although Meisha Merlin has gone out of business, I have issued a new edition under my personal imprint Ad Stellae Books..